 The City has a variety of skate facilities to choose from!

 Keep your eye out for upcoming Skate/ BMX/ Scooter clinics, workshops and comps!

 The King of the Hill Skate Park Series is a collaborative project between City of Gosnells, City of Canning, City of Belmont, City of Armadale and headspace Armadale that is overseen by the Gosnells/Canning Youth Collaboration Action Network.

-It is a series of skate and scooter competitions to give young people a chance to demonstrate their skills and compete for over $10,000 in cash and prizes.
-In February, the City of Armadale hosted a qualifying heat at the Cross Park Skate Park in Roleystone.
+It is a series of skate and scooter competitions to give young people a chance to demonstrate their skills and compete for over $10,000 in prizes and cash.